koishi-registry/cyan-koishi-registry-private/README.md

 You are **FORBIDDEN** to port this app to Node.js or use code from this project in a project that uses Node.js.

-You are **FORBIDDEN** to use JavaScript in this project (e.g. compile TypeScript source code to JavaScript), you should always use TypeScript in this project.
+You are FORBIDDEN to use JavaScript in this project (e.g. compile TypeScript source code to JavaScript), you should always use TypeScript in this project.

 The above **MUST BE** included in the license of any forks of this project.

-The license may change at any time, you should enable Watch of the project changes to make sure you are receiving the updates.
-We assume you are received the license updates of the latest the commit on the main branch.
-Any license apply as soon as you received the update.